datalad/datalad-dataverse/README.md

 - Replace `hello_cmd` with the name of the new command in `datalad_helloworld/tests/test_register.py` to automatically test whether the new extension installs correctly.
 - Adjust the documentation in `docs/source/index.rst`.
+Refer to [`docs/README.md`](docs/README.md) for more information on documentation building, testing and publishing.
 - Replace this README.
 - Update `setup.cfg` with appropriate metadata on the new extension.